Moscow on the Hudson: Plot

 With the help of a sympathetic immigration attorney and Cuban emigrant, Orlando Ramirez, Vladimir soon adapts to life in the United States.
 Vladimir attempts to find work despite speaking little English and fearing the threat of his former KGB handlers.

-He initially works as a busboy, McDonald's cashier, sidewalk merchant and limousine driver.
-Although these jobs enable Vladimir to eventually move into his own apartment, he begins to doubt that he will ever play saxophone professionally again.
+Vladimir manages to find work as a busboy, McDonald's cashier, sidewalk merchant, and limousine driver; although these jobs enable Vladimir to eventually move into his own apartment, he begins to doubt that he will ever play saxophone professionally again.

 Vladimir starts a relationship with Lucia, the Bloomingdale's clerk.
-At a party celebrating Lucia's becoming an American citizen, Vladimir proposes to her; but she refuses and, after an argument, breaks up with him.
+At a party celebrating Lucia's becoming an American citizen (Lucia originally being an Italian citizen), Vladimir proposes marriage to her; she refuses and, after an argument, breaks up with him.
 Lionel decides to return to Alabama to be closer to his young son.
 More bad news comes in a letter from Vladimir's family that his grandfather has died.

-Grieving, Vladimir goes to a Russian nightclub to ease his mind.
+Grieving, Vladimir goes to a Russian nightclub in New York to ease his mind.
 When he returns to his apartment building drunk, he is mugged by two youths.
 He reports the incident to the police with his attorney Orlando present; the two go to a diner, where Vladimir rants about his misfortunes.
 During a confrontation with a burly man who makes it known that he is also a Soviet defector, Vladimir comes to appreciate his good fortune of living in the United States.

 Soon after, Lucia reunites with Vladimir, telling him that she is not ready for marriage, but would love to live with a fellow immigrant.
 Lionel moves back from Alabama, and he takes over Vladimir's job driving a limousine.

 Vladimir encounters his former KGB handler, who is now a street vendor selling hotdogs.
 He admits that he had to flee the Soviet Union due to his failure to prevent Vladimir's defection, but has also come to appreciate New York City.

 Vladimir soon gets a job in a nightclub, where he again plays the saxophone.